sfeucht/sfeucht.github.io/content/rerereading.md

 something false about Peano, which means that his (use of the) word ‘Peano’ managed to refer to Peano.

-Because of everything that we just talked about, I do not think that there is any real difference meaning-wise between ants accidentally spelling a sentence and a human intentionally typing one.
+Because of everything that we just talked about, I don't buy this argument.
+In particular, I do not think that there is any real difference meaning-wise between ants accidentally spelling a sentence and a human intentionally typing one.
 If I read a sentence that causes me to have a particular thought, then I have made meaning from that sentence, and so the sentence is meaningful.
-Of course, the difference is that when a human sends me a text, they are hoping for me to have a particular thought.
-But the thought in my head will never be the exact same as what they were intending, and if some ants happen to spell out the same sentence, it will have the same effect.
+Of course, the difference is that when a human sends me a text, they are *intending* for me to have a *particular* thought.
+But the thought in my head will never be the exact same as what they were intending; and on the flip side, if some ants happen to spell out the same sentence, it will have the same effect.

 In other words, I think that we can view *all* reading as interpretation, like an augur.
 I don't think that meaning is ever "intrinsic to the patterns themselves."